laurilehmijoki/lauri.lehmijoki.net/en/nerd/_posts/2012-03-27-jekyll-and-right-tools-for-right-job.markdown

 into HTML files and starts up an HTTP server at your [localhost:4000](http://localhost:4000).

 Modifying content is easy.
-If you the front-page of this site most definitely needs a picture of Jean-Luc Picard, you could edit the file _index.markdown_ in the blog directory, add the picture and see the image of the starship captain right away on the browser.
+If you think the front-page of this site most definitely needs a picture of Jean-Luc Picard, you could edit the file _index.markdown_ in the blog directory, add the picture and see the image of the starship captain right away on the browser.

 ## How Jekyll works